Slavery and Human Trafficking Statement

 Before a new supply partner is accepted an on-site assessment and audit is completed by relevant operational, policy and quality experts as well as senior management.

 Technetix maintains close working relationships with all supply partners.
 Employees are encouraged to report any concerns regarding slavery, human trafficking or any other actions deemed incompatible with its requirements to an executive member of staff so the appropriate action can be taken.

 Regular site visits by operational staff and executives are an integral part of its efforts to maintain these close working relationships and during these visits, working conditions and ethical standards are specifically reinforced and assessed, which will include speaking directly with employees on the factory floor or relevant worksite.

 Technetix liaises with all employees to ensure they are aware of its policies and how to implement them within their position.
 Specific training is also provided to employees on key issues which affect the business as required, such as, maintaining its ethical standards across the business and its supply chains.

-This statement has been approved by Technetix’ Board of Directors.
+This statement is made on behalf of Technetix Group Limited, it’s UK subsidiary Technetix Limited and all Technetix Group companies and has been approved by Technetix’ Board of Directors.